dylanleclair/shopify-chall/README.md

 MAIN IDEA:

 - generate color schemes from NASA images, users instagram profile, find most similar images and build them timelined "tour" of space based on top 3 matches
+- use similarity to make sure the matches arent too similar / boring

   - use similarity of colour schemes to identify a similar image from cached APOD on server, used server-side similarity matrix to return "matches"